-We’re working with silicon companies to ensure hardware‐assisted security and isolation for these containers, just like virtual machines today.
-We’ll ensure that the kernel security cross‐section for individual containers can be tightened up for each specific workload.
-We’ll make sure you can live‐migrate these containers from machine to machine.
-And we’re adding the ability to bind storage and network interfaces to the containers, just like virtual machines.
+You can live‐migrate LXD containers from machine to machine.
+We’re working with silicon companies to ensure hardware‐assisted security and isolation for these containers, just like virtual machines.
+The security cross‐section for individual containers can be tightened up for each specific workload.
+And you can bind storage and network interfaces to the containers, just like virtual machines.

 All of this work is aimed at giving you the full experience of virtual machines and the full security of a hypervisor, but much, much faster.
 Without all that virtualisation overhead, you get the full underlying performance of your host environment.
 On bare metal, these containers are just as fast as the native OS.
 In the cloud, you’re getting subdivided machines without sub‐par performance.

 Why use LXD?

 LXD gives you a full ‘machine’ operating system functionality in your containers, not just a single process.
 It offers the maximum density of guests per host of any container solution and has been implemented in Go, for performance and concurrency.
 You also get: